-While we’d love to have extra money coming in, this doesn’t mean that we want to create additional work or stress in doing so.
-The quest for easy ways to generate income has led many people into passive real estate investment.
-It’s an excellent strategy to build a base of long-term wealth to be used in the future, as well as to generate an income flow you can utilize right away.
+While we’d love to have extra money coming in, this doesn’t mean that we want to create additional work, stress, or time commitments in doing so.
+The quest for easy ways to generate income has led many people into passive real estate investment in an investment property.
+Passive investment is an excellent strategy to build a base of long-term wealth to be used in the future, as well as to generate an income flow you can utilize right away

 What Is Passive Real Estate Investment?

 For those who are new to the term or investing in real estate, let’s first outline the difference between an active real estate investment and a passive real estate investment.